Important PPP update for 2021

 How much of my PPP loan can be forgiven?

 You have the potential to have your entire PPP loan forgiven, which is a huge motivator for small businesses to use it properly.
 Your loan forgiveness depends on what you use the funds for.
-If you use your PPP loan for anything other than payroll costs and approved business expenses like mortgage payments, rent, and utilities over the 8 weeks (or 24 weeks; see “important update” above) after you receive your funds, you will have to pay at least part of it back.
+If you use your PPP loan for anything other than payroll costs and approved business expenses like mortgage payments, rent, and utilities over the 8 weeks (or up to 24 weeks; see “important update” above) after you receive your funds, you will have to pay at least part of it back.
+For 2021, PPP loans will cover additional expenses, including operations expenditures, property damage costs, supplier costs, and worker protection expenditures.

 Initially, no more than 25% of the forgiven amount could be used to cover non-payroll costs if you wanted your PPP loan completely forgiven.
 That has been changed to 40% as of June 5, 2020.
 (60% of PPP funds must be spent on payroll costs to achieve full loan forgiveness.)